jordanmor/twitter-gifs/README.md

       - Refer to Heroku's Dev Center: https://devcenter.heroku.com/articles/config-vars

-  3. Add the following config vars to your Heroku site with the same keys used in the `development.json` file:
+  3. Add the following config vars to your Heroku site with the same keys used in the `development.json` and `env.local`files:

 ```
   MONGODB_URI=